 Clemastine fumarate should be used with caution in patients with: history of bronchial asthma, increased intraocular pressure, hyperthyroidism, cardiovascular disease, and hypertension.

-Transient drowsiness, the most common adverse reaction associated with Clemastine fumarate, occurs relatively frequently and may require discontinuation of therapy in some instances.
+Transient drowsiness, the most common adverse reaction associated with clemastine fumarate, occurs relatively frequently and may require discontinuation of therapy in some instances.

-- General: Urticaria, drug rash, anaphylactic shock, photosensitivity, excessive perspiration, chills, dryness of the mouth, nose, and throat.
+- General: Urticaria, drug rash, anaphylactic shock, photosensitivity, excessive perspiration, chills, dryness of mouth, nose, and throat.

 - Cardiovascular System: Hypotension, headache, palpitations, tachycardia, extrasystoles.

 - Nervous System: Sedation, sleepiness, dizziness, disturbed coordination, fatigue, confusion, restlessness, excitation, nervousness, tremor, irritability, insomnia, euphoria, paresthesias, blurred vision, diplopia, vertigo, tinnitus, acute labyrinthitis, hysteria, neuritis, convulsions.

 - GI System: Epigastric distress, anorexia, nausea, vomiting, diarrhea, constipation.

 - GU System: Urinary frequency, difficult urination, urinary retention, early menses.